FinTech-LSI2/e-bank/README.md

-# Setting up the cluster
+# Setting up the cluster && configuring the CD

 ###  step  1 : dockerize the project